 Once you’ve decided to test, you’ll need to drive traffic to your landing pages.
 Because without traffic, you’ll never have an adequate number of conversions to measure your test results.

 How do you get more traffic to your site?
-Below are four suggestions worth consideration.
+Below are four suggestions worth considering.

 1. | Put your website to work